a great day to teach what you don’t know.

 If we don’t mind saying, “You know, I’m not sure, but let’s see what we can find together,” you have demonstrated the qualifications to teach what you do not know.

-The simple reality is that if God were to depend on “certified scholars” to spread His message, it would never have spread very far.
+The simple reality is that if God were to depend on “certified scholars and theologians” to spread His message, it would never have spread very far.
 Teaching others about the salvation that Christ offers each one of us is something that comes from our hearts, and not from a diploma or a degree.

 The study of the Holy Bible is a life-long personal commitment.
 It is not a two year or a four year degree.
 It is a daily program for problem solving.
 It is a treasure chest that can be reached into without looking with the knowledge that whatever we grab will be valuable beyond measure.